A first-day ESL class activity: Writing ID cards

 …and so on.

--The following board photo shows a card with some further useful speaking points highlighted:
+-The following board photo shows a card with some further valid speaking points highlighted:

 -In the photo, I’m explaining how to say a few points in English (1)-(5):

-- When spelling my name it is smoother and clearer to say ‘double g’.
+1. When spelling my name, it is smoother and more precise to say ‘double g’.

-- When saying a phone number, if two numbers are the same, we can say ‘double’.
-Here I would say ‘Double oh’.
+3. When saying a phone number, we can say ‘double’ if two numbers are the same.
+Here, I would say ‘Double oh’.

 -Once I have enough basic contact details, I add a couple of more headings, where the students can start to express themselves: